- Aadhaar Card: An Overview

-UIDAI along with government of India has tried best possible manner to make the Aadhaar application process easy for individuals who want to enrol for Aadhaar card, but still there are some problems faced while enrolment process and also after getting the Aadhaar card people face problems like wrong information on the card, misplacement of card, getting duplicate card etc.
+UIDAI along with the government of India has tried the best possible manner to make the Aadhaar application process easy for individuals who want to enroll for Aadhaar card, but still, there are some problems faced while enrolment process and also after getting the Aadhaar card people face problems like wrong information on the card, misplacement of the card, getting a duplicate card, etc.

 Aadhaar inquiry and complaints

-UIDAI, has provided all the Aadhaar information online and tried to relieve the people from facing any Aadhaar problem but even there are several people who face the problem.
+UIDAI has provided all the Aadhaar information online and tried to relieve the people from facing any Aadhaar problem but even several people face the problem.